mhaugrud/msumcspy/_sources/Strings/TheAccumulatorPatternwithStrings.rst

 .. sourcecode:: python

-    initialize the output string to an empty string
+    initialize the output string (often to an empty string)

     for each character in another string:
-        (if appropriate) concatenate that character to the output string
+        (if some condition is True,) concatenate that character to the output string

 .. activecode:: str